 Camp Sherwood Forest

 - The second oldest of the group camps, Camp Sherwood Forest has gravel paths, narrow doors and steps into the entrances.
-The beautiful rock architecture found in these buildings is indicative of the Civilian Conservation Corps (CCC).
-Arrangements can be made at the park office to allow vehicular access to a cabin for persons with disabilities.
+The beautiful rock architecture found in these buildings is indicative of the Civilian Conservation Corps.
+Arrangements can be made at the park office to allow vehicular access to a cabin for people with disabilities.
 This camp is divided into four small "villages" connected through the woods by gravel road and pathways.

 - Each showerhouse has an accessible shower, a front-transfer toilet and lavatories with lever-handled faucets.
 Only the restrooms in the showerhouses are accessible.